CesareIurlaro/clips-project/README.md

 - *shift* (move between linked cities)

-Each of these actions has a cost dependent on one or more parameters; in the case of loads and unloads the parameter is the quantity of goods that is treated by the action chosen, while the cost of the shifts depend on both the vehicle that performs it (van 1/1, ship 2/3, plane 5/4) and the distance between the two cities.
+Each of these actions has a cost dependent on one or more parameters; in the case of loads and unloads the parameter is the quantity of goods that is treated by the action chosen, while the cost of the shifts depend on both the vehicle that performs it and the distance between the two cities.
+The costs

 Some journeys are not viable by all means of transport and therefore not all cities are directly connected to each other.

-Following image rapresent the routes that can be traveled with the various types of vehicles (can also be found in the legend):
+Following image represents the routes that can be traveled with the various types of vehicles (can also be found in the legend):
 <p align="center">
   <img src="https://github.com/CesareIurlaro/clips-project/blob/master/stuff/route.PNG"/>
 </p>

-The following image rapresent the crow flies distances between the different cities:
+The following image represents the crow flies distances between the different cities:
 <p align="center">
   <img src="https://github.com/CesareIurlaro/clips-project/blob/master/stuff/crow_flies_distances.PNG"/>
 </p>